Oxeltech

 Reference Capacitor Temperature (Θ1) = 40°C

-Ratio of Reference Voltage to Maximum Voltage (Uref/Umax) = 0.5
+The ratio of Reference Voltage to Maximum Voltage (Uref/Umax) = 0.5

-Now that you have the reference FIT, you now need to find the formula to calculate operating FIT.
+Now that you have the reference FIT, you need to find the formula to calculate operating FIT.
 The formula for capacitors is given as:

-To calculate λ, you need πT, πU, & πQ which is temperature dependence, voltage dependence and quality factor respectively.
+To calculate λ, you need πT, πU, & πQ which are temperature dependence, voltage dependence, and quality factor respectively.
 The formula for each of these is given or as an alternative, lookup tables are also provided.
 You can either refer to tables that implement that formula or directly use the formula.
 Once you know the value of πT, πU, & πQ, multiply each dependency and get the value of λ. we will use tables to get the value.

 Calculating πu,